 PESTLE Analysis VS SWOT Analysis

 Organizations use PESTLE analysis to track, discover, organize, and evaluate the macroeconomic factors underlying their business outcomes.
-This analysis is useful as it helps inform budget allocation, strategic planning, and market research.
+It informs budget allocation, strategic planning, and market research by providing a structured view of the external environment that leaders and analysts can act on.

 The 6 Factors of a PESTLE Analysis

-- Political: Organizations are affected by politically motivated or political factors.
-For example, trade restrictions and trade policy, government policy, copyright laws, or environmental laws might affect your company.
-When conducting a PESTLE analysis, you must ask: What political elements could disrupt or benefit our company?
+- Political: Organizations are affected by politically motivated factors, including trade restrictions, trade policy, government stability, copyright laws, environmental legislation, and subsidy structures.
+When conducting this part of the analysis, ask: What political conditions could disrupt or benefit our organization’s operations and market access?

 - PESTLE Analysis Template Word 1